 Last summer, I remember being asked, by a local cyclist of a certain age, “what’s a student doing with a bike trailer”?

-However, a simple trailer (one of those £80 “avenir mule” jobs) works fantastically for me.
-At the risk of sounding clichéd, it just fits into my lifestyle.
+However, a simple trailer (one of those £80 jobs) works fantastically for me.
+At the risk of sounding clichéd, it just fits my lifestyle right now.

 It cost the same as filling a 4×4’s tank, but it’s lasted me 3 years now, and still going strong.

 I do the weekly shop with it.
 I’ve moved furniture (a butcher’s block) with it.
 I’ve transported nearly 40kg of commercial espresso machine and grinder with it.
 I’ve shifted gym weights with it.
 When my partner arranged a medical student event in Oxford and needed to transport refreshments (crisps, snacks, fruit, and at least 20l of drinks), she took the trailer.

 When it’s not being used, it folds up and lives on top of the big freezer in our utility room.

 I find it’s quite welcome on the roads – maybe Oxford’s drivers are used to this sort of thing, or maybe the yellow tarp over the top is a help.
 People tend to give me plenty of room!
 There’s the odd cycle path that clearly hasn’t thought about people with more than two wheels, but you can manage.

 My point is – doing this is entirely normal, not extraordinary.
 I don’t have room for a car, nor do I feel like spending thousands of pounds, just to move me and my stuff around.